-We intend to distribute to our stockholders dividends at least equal to our REIT taxable income so as to avoid paying corporate income tax and excise tax on our earnings (other than the earnings of our TRS and TRS lessees, which are all subject to tax at regular corporate rates) and to qualify for the tax benefits afforded to REITs under the Internal Revenue Code of 1986, as amended, or the Code.
+We intend to distribute to our stockholders dividends at least equal to our REIT taxable income so as to avoid paying corporate income tax and excise tax on our earnings (other than the earnings of our TRS), which are all subject to tax at regular corporate rates) and to qualify for the tax benefits afforded to REITs under the Code.
 In order to qualify as a REIT under the Code, we generally must make distributions to our stockholders each year in an amount equal to at least:

-- 90% of our REIT taxable income determined without regard to the dividends paid deduction and excluding net capital gains, plus - 90% of the excess of our net income from foreclosure property over the tax imposed on such income by the Code, minus - · any excess non-cash income.
+- 90% of our REIT taxable income determined without regard to the dividends paid deduction and excluding net capital gains, plus - 90% of the excess of our net income from foreclosure property over the tax imposed on such income by the Code, minus any excess non-cash income.